MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-power-apps.md

 - Customer: to use data from the [unified customer profile](customer-profiles.md).
 - UnifiedActivity: to display the [activity timeline](activities.md) on the app.
 - ContactProfile: to display the contacts of a customer.
-This entity is only available in audience insights instance for business accounts.
+This entity is only available in audience insights environments for business accounts.

 ## Limitations